Inference in balanced community modulated recursive trees: Introduction

 The problem of \emph{clustering}, also called community detection, is, given a graph, to find a partition of nodes into strongly connected groups, with few cross-class connections.
 This problem has a long history, and numerous applications in various domains where network structures arise, from population genetics to image processing and social sciences.
 From an algorithmic point of view, the theory of clustering reveals some fundamental challenges.
-The \emph{min-bisection problem} for instance, which asks for a partition of nodes into two groups of equal size with the smallest number of inter-group edges, is known to NP-hard~\cite{garey1974some}.
-It quickly occurred that the problem could be made easier on random graphs with a planted bisection.
+The \emph{min-bisection problem} for instance, which asks for a partition of nodes into two groups of equal size with the smallest number of inter-group edges, is known to be NP-hard~\cite{garey1974some}.
+It quickly became clear that the problem could be made easier on random graphs with a planted bisection.
 Probably the most studied model is the SBM, in which nodes are divided into two groups of equal size, and then each possible edge is included with probability $p$ if the two endpoints are in the same group, $q$ otherwise, with typically $p>q$.
 This model turns out to be incredibly rich and exhibits fascinating phase transitions corresponding to the feasibility of clustering with different levels of accuracy.
 For instance, if $p=a/n$ and $q=b/n$ where $n$ is the number of nodes, it is now known that if $(a-b)^2>2(a+b)$, then it is possible to efficiently cluster in a way correlated with the true partition, while if $(a-b)^2\leq 2(a+b)$, then it is information theoretically impossible, see~\cite{mossel2015reconstruction,massoulie2014community,mossel2018proof}.
 The same threshold also determines the possibility of estimating the parameters $a$ and $b$~\cite{mossel2015reconstruction}.
-We refer the reader to the surveys~\cite{moore2017computer} and~\cite{racz2017basic} for more on the subject.
-The purpose of the present work is to initiate such analyses on random growing trees.
-Let us note that the fact that the observed graph is a tree, while simplifying the analysis, tends to make inference more difficult, since many observables such as short cycles, which are typically used for testing and inference in the SBM, do not occur here.
+We refer the reader to~\cite{moore2017computer,abbe2015community,racz2017basic} for references on the subject.
+Further relevant work can be found in~\cite{hajek2019community} and~\cite{crane2021root}.
+In~\cite{hajek2019community}, the authors develop a message-passing clustering algorithm for preferential attachment graphs with communities.
+In~\cite{crane2021root}, the authors introduce the \textit{PAPER} model (where part of the edges come from preferential attachment and another part comes from overlaying an Erd\H{o}s-Rényi graph) and propose clustering algorithms for variations of the model with multiple communities.